BillJr99/Ursinus-CS274/_pages/Labs/lab-adderdesign.md

 ---

 In this lab, you will use a tool called [ghdl](http://ghdl.free.fr/download.html) to compile Virtual Hardware Description Language (VHDL) code that describes circuit wirings for various logic components.
 On Mac OS systems, you can install ghdl using [homebrew](https://brew.sh/) via this command: `brew install --cask ghdl gtkwave`, and on Linux, you can install using this command: `sudo apt-get install ghdl gtkwave` (these will also install the gtkwave system that Windows users will download later in this lab).
+Alternatively, if you have any difficulty running these tools locally, you can run many ghdl commands through [replit](https://replit.com/@BillJr99/VHDLExample).

 Using these tools, you will implement an adder circuit using the VHDL language.